emielvdveen/ALCharacter/README.md

 ALCharacter is available under the MIT license.

-## Creating sprite sheets ##
+## Sprite sheets ##

-If you are looking for an app to create your sprite sheets, check out Zwoptex: http://www.zwopple.com/zwoptex
+If you are looking for an app to create sprite sheets in just a couple of clicks, check out Zwoptex: http://www.zwopple.com/zwoptex